gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 OK, think I figured it out - line 159 in bot.py is where we start the application and begin polling the Telegram servers for updates.
 Seems like somehow in out VPC network config we blocked access to the outside.
 Seem to have fixed it by setting `--vpc-egress=private-ranges-only`.

 Ok, no errors or obvious issues, but no answer on the Telegram app.
-I wish I could see my nice logs - but I can't find a way to access the filesystem of a running container.
+I wish I could see my nice logs - but I can't find a way to access the file system of a running container.
 Let's update the services to log to STDOUT.

 OK, added the following to the `start_logger()` helper function for the API and the bot: